luca2422/Lucas-Modul-2-Weekplan/Weekplan.md

 - I will be doing the last course of the certification: "Programming Foundations: Beyond the Fundamentals"
 - Following the task list
+- Completing the Final Exam for the certification
 - Power Pages (Studytube)

 </details>